sayan1886/blockarraygroup/docs/README.md

  Step 2: Business "A" goes to the Registry DApp and selects what kind & how many licenses it wants (1 ORG licenses and 10 personal ONEL licenses)
 Step 3: Business "A" sends 10,000 ARY Tokens to the Registry DApp

 Step 4: Registry DApp creates three (3) smart contract licenses.
 One for the ORG and 1 for its PERSONAL list.
-The third smart contracft contains a  (m-n) in which the tokens are held. -replace: tokens sent to the token pool contract which contain all the tokens.
+The third smart contract contains a  (m-n) in which the tokens are held. -replace: tokens sent to the token pool contract which contain all the tokens.

 `70% are "Staked"
- 20% are sent to the MerklePool (to be used to pay for masternodes) 10% are "expended" per *actual* transactions conducted on ARY Network while their reputation is being formed (expenditure ends when reputation reaches threshold`
+ 20% are sent to the Merkle Pool (to be used to pay for masternodes) 10% are "expended" per *actual* transactions conducted on ARY Network while their reputation is being formed (expenditure ends when reputation reaches threshold`

 Step 5: